rafaelchiafarelli/harpia/README.md

  * Serializers provided are intrinscically safe.
 Never ever they will crash.
  * Memory consumption is limited by the system.
 If memory is out, serializer returns an error of no memory and a standartized message.
  * map variables are serialized as dicts
+# Enablihng/Disabling features
+All features and code generation can be independently disabled.
+If a feature depends on another, it will be executed, but a warning message will appear.

+# Tools
+* protobuf dRPC
+* cmake
+* make
+* python 3.10
+* bashs